rberenguel/weave/README.md

 ---
 Ideally this whole editor lives in a bookmarklet (so, in your browser, fully) and a tab in your browser if you are writing: nothing is stored remotely.
 The link is below (but has a bug when saving due to a problem with… regexes, of course), you can better use it directly [from Github Pages](https://mostlymaths.net/om/om.html).
 The inspiration for this was [here](https://mostlymaths.net/2020/10/202058-readings.html/#worlds-smallest-office-suitehttpszsergecompostsawfice).

+NOTE:
+This won't save in Chrome due to how I save the content (anchors in the URL).
+It works in Safari and other browsers though, I'm thinking how to get it to save in Chrome with some reasonable workaround.

 I used <a href="https://dopiaza.org/tools/datauri/index.php">this</a> to create the bookmarklet, thanks to the author.

 ---